lala0786/st/README.md

 ## ☁️ Deploying to Firebase App Hosting (Go Live for Free!)

 Once your app is configured, you can deploy it with a few commands from your computer's terminal.
+This process uses **Firebase App Hosting**, which is designed for modern web apps and is very easy to use.

 1.  **Install Dependencies:**
     In your project folder, run: